bigcommerce/dev-docs/docs/api-docs/partner/staying-current.md

 ## General updates

 For up-to-date information about the latest releases, new features, and bug fixes, we recommend setting up [a feed alert](https://developer.bigcommerce.com/changelog#feeds) for the [Developer Changelog](https://developer.bigcommerce.com/changelog).
-Additionally, you can gain more visibility into product updates by attending BigCommerce’s [Town Hall](https://support.bigcommerce.com/s/article/BigCommerce-Town-Halls) webinar programs and reading the [Product Blog](https://support.bigcommerce.com/s/blog).
+Additionally, you can gain more visibility into product updates by attending BigCommerce’s [Town Hall](https://support.bigcommerce.com/s/article/BigCommerce-Town-Halls) webinar programs and reading the [Product](https://support.bigcommerce.com/s/blog) and [Developer](https://medium.com/bigcommerce-developer-blog) blogs.

+For a complete list of available resources, see [Support](https://developer.bigcommerce.com/api-docs/partner/getting-started/support).

 ## Cornerstone theme updates